makannew/Composer/README.md

 ### Update properties inside functions

-After any changes to the properties in same level with function parameters dependent functions will update automaticaly.
-However, nested properties exception and their dependent functions will not update.
+After any changes to the properties in same level with function parameters, dependent functions will update automaticaly.
+However, nested properties will not update.
 It is important to avoid updating any property in currrent function's inputs chain, it will leads to endless updating loop.

 ### Cascaded composite